 If our business is sold or integrated with another business, your details will be disclosed to our advisers and any prospective purchaser’s adviser and will be passed to the new owners of the business.

 We may disclose information to third parties, such as law firms, in connection with legal claims.

 Otherwise we will not “sell” or “share” your information with any third party, as those terms are defined under certain privacy laws, unless we have your permission (for example if we wish to share your details with another group company for their recruitment purposes), where this is necessary in connection with the purposes above, for protecting our legal rights or when we have a legal obligation to do so.

 Where do we transfer this information?

 Some of the information you send us in support of your employment application may be shared with other Adyen group companies outside of the European Economic Area ("EEA"), when this is necessary for the purposes mentioned above.
 These countries include the countries in which we have operations (you can find a list here).
-In addition, our application portal is hosted by an applicant tracking system, which is hosted in the United States.
-Our interview scheduling software is also hosted by a provider located in the United States and we have concluded Standard Contractual Clauses to protect the data we share with them.
+It also includes the countries in which some of our service providers are located, such as the United States.

 To protect your data when this is transferred to countries outside of the EEA, we have implemented appropriate safeguards.
 When we transfer data to our Adyen group companies, these transfers are protected by an intragroup agreement containing Standard Contractual Clauses (read more here).
 For other service providers located outside of the EEA, we also rely on Standard Contractual Clauses.
 If you want to receive more information about these safeguards, you can contact us using the details below under (“Contacting us”).